pschatzmann/TinyRobotics/src/TinyRobotics/odometry/README.md

 ## Modular Heading Models

 ### IOdometryHeadingModel2D (Interface)
 Defines the interface for heading (theta) integration models.
-Implement this to add custom kinematics.
+Implement this to add custom kinematics and is automatically updated by Odometry2D.

 **Key Methods:**
 - `computeDeltaTheta(uint16_t deltaTimeMs)`: Returns heading change for the time interval